r-mc2/verum-archives/Campaigns/14 - Shattered Crowns/Transcripts/Season 02/Session 15.md

 ### The Red Star of Annareth

-Ikkar shows Sai the symbol of the red star and revelations about Annareth, The Astral Traveler, and her Handmaidens is revealed:
+Ikkar shows Sai the symbol of the red star and revelations about Annareth, The Astral Traveller, and her Handmaidens is revealed:

 > **Sai**: This is the red star of Annareth.<br>
 **Ikkar**: Who's Annareth?<br>